juyshy/imagetagger/README.md

 imagetagger
 ===========

-Python pyside image files management
+Python pyside image files management.
 The main objective of this application is to make tagging images as easy as possible.

 Use: